seanMj/StarSaver/README.md

+    TODO: Fix bug when symbol is moved from start to middle of filename.
+          Causes the program to try and remove a symbol it cannot reach.
+          Honestly should have thought of that first.
     TODO: fix bug when using more then one save directory, and more than one search directory.
     TODO: fix regex
     TODO: check to see if it will run on windows.